Duality via Sequential Quantum Circuit in the Topological Holography Formalism

 Duality connects two different looking quantum theories and shows that they are secretly alike.
 Examples include the electro-magnetic duality of QED~\cite{jackson2021classical}, the Kramers-Wannier duality \cite{Kramers1941}, the Jordan Wigner transformation \cite{Jordan1928}, the particle-vortex duality \cite{Peskin1978,Dasgupta1981}, the boson-fermion duality \cite{Wilczek1982,Polyakov1988,Jain1989}, and (in a broader context) the AdS-CFT duality \cite{Maldacena1999}.
 The existence of dualities in these systems leads to strong constraints on their phases and phase transitions.

-Duality takes on a very concrete meaning in the recently proposed Topological Holography (TH) / Symmetry Topological Field Theory (SymTFT) / Symmetry Topological Order (SymTO) formalism \cite{KZ150201690,Ji2020,Kong2020,Lichtman2021,Chatterjee2023symmetry,Moradi2022topological,Freed2023topological,lin2023asymptotic}.
+Duality takes on a very concrete meaning in the recently proposed Topological Holography (TH) / Symmetry Topological Field Theory (SymTFT) / Symmetry Topological Order (SymTO) formalism \cite{KZ150201690,Ji2020,Kong2020,Lichtman2021,Chatterjee2023symmetry,Moradi2022topological,Freed2023topological,lin2023asymptotic,kong2018gapless,kong2020mathematical,kong2021mathematical,kong2022one,kong2022categories,kong2024categories,xu2024categorical}.
 As shown in Fig.~\ref{fig:TH}, the Topological Holography formalism realizes a $D$ (spatial) dimensional quantum system as a `sandwich' structure \cite{KZ150201690,Freed2023topological}.
 The bulk of the sandwich is a $D+1$ dimensional topological system in its ground state with potential excitations described by a braided fusion higher category; the top edge of the sandwich is a gapped boundary of the topological bulk whose gapped excitations form a corresponding fusion higher category.
 The bulk together with the top boundary determines the low-energy Hilbert space of the `sandwich'.
 The top boundary specifies the symmetry of the quantum system represented by the sandwich while the bulk determines the symmetry sectors.
 The bottom edge, on the other hand, contains all the dynamical terms of the system.
 The composite system simulates the low-energy physics of a $D$-dimensional quantum system when the bulk gap and the top-boundary gap approaches infinity.
 For example, if the $2D$ bulk has $\mathbb{Z}_2$ topological order and the top boundary is the smooth boundary of flux condensation, the sandwich realizes a $1D$ chain with global $\mathbb{Z}_2$ symmetry with no anomaly.
 SymTO and SymTFT are similar constructions with minor differences.
 SymTO emphasizes more on the lattice model perspective while SymTFT more on the field theory perspective.
 In particular, in the sandwich structure described above, the lattice realization of the bulk in SymTO can contain perturbations that break any symmetry (for example the $e$-$m$ exchange symmetry of the toric code) while the field theory description of the bulk in SymTFT preserves those symmetries.
+Notably, the notion of Topological Holography has appeared in specific lattice constructions, see for example Ref.~\onlinecite{you2014wave,aasen2016topological,aasen2020topological,vanhove2018mapping,vanhove2022topological} in the context of $2D$ (critical) satistical mechanics models.
+Moreover, topological holography, and similar ideas as the ones depicted in Fig.~\ref{fig:TH} have appeared in the mathematical physics literature under the name `Topological Wick rotation' \cite{kong2018gapless, kong2020mathematical, kong2021mathematical}.